SimonWoodtli/zet/20220206181550/README.md

 rtt min/avg/max/mdev = 21.388/22.331/23.813/1.074 ms
 ```

-Note:
-We have used sudo for ping; recent Linux distributions have required this to avoid clueless or malicious users from flooding systems with such queries.
+> Note: We have used sudo for ping; recent Linux distributions have required this to avoid clueless or malicious users from flooding systems with such queries.
 We have used -c 3 to limit to 3 packets; otherwise ping would run forever until forcibly terminated, say with CTRL-C.
 If the result was:
 ping: unknown host google.com

 It is likely that something is wrong with your DNS set-up.

-(Note on some systems you will never see the unknown host message, but you will get a suspicious result like:
+> Note: on some systems you will never see the unknown host message, but you will get a suspicious result like:
 student:/tmp> sudo ping l89xl28vkjs.com

 PING l89xl28vkjs.com.site (127.0.53.53) 56(84) bytes of data.
 64 bytes from 127.0.53.53: icmp_seq=1 ttl=64 time=0.016 ms
 ...